 Todd Larson was splitting wood when he felt a pain in his chest.
 He then did what many men do when experiencing the telltale sign of a heart attack: he went into denial.

-“The last thing I thought was that I was having a heart attack,” says Larson, a 51-year-old from New Richland.
+“The last thing I thought was that I was having a heart attack,” says Todd, a 51-year-old from New Richland.
 “My dad is 82, and he still runs three times a week.
 I could count the number of times I’d been to the doctor on one hand.
 I had a false sense of security.”

 Fortunately his wife, Linda, did not.